Modern Foreign Languages

 In Year 8, the pupils are prepared for either Common Entrance at Level I, II or III, or for scholarships to various senior schools.
 Each pupil is equipped with relevant vocabulary lists and grammatical packs, as well as employing the CE Practice Exercise books (Levels I, II and III), with the scholars also using ‘So You Really Want to Learn Latin’ book 3, which takes them through to Common Academic Level and beyond.

-We also find time away from the rigorous learning of vocabulary and grammar to read, discuss and dramatise the wonderful world of Greek Mythology, which is also part of the Common Entrance examination, as well as using online games and quizzes such as Quizlet, Cyber Latin and Pipiatum.
+We also find time away from the rigorous learning of vocabulary and grammar to read, discuss and dramatise the wonderful world of Greek Mythology, as well as using online games and quizzes such as Quizlet, Cyber Latin and Pipiatum.

 From September 2022, pupils in Year 7 and 8 who find Latin more challenging will start a Common Entrance Classical Civilisation course, taught in their timetabled Latin lessons.

 At OBH, we firmly believe that Latin plays an important part in our culture, society, geography and history, as well equipping us with translation, grammatical and etymologic skills, vital for all subjects across the academic board.